The Best Bars In BushwickThe best places to drink when you get off the L train.

 Bushwick is big.
 Really big.
 We wouldn’t be surprised if you told us it was the size of Los Angeles.
-And just like Los Angeles, that size can make it hard to know where the best sh*t is.
+And just like Los Angeles, its size can make it hard to know the best places to spend your time.

 The Johnson’s looks like what would happen if you picked up a dilapidated country club/drug den from 1969 and stuck it in the middle of Bushwick.
 There’s astroturf, swinging wicker chairs, furry rugs, and a pool table, and it basically always feels like a party here.
-Come for the daily till-9pm happy hour, stay for the (extremely strong) alcoholic slushies and $2 beers.
+Come for the daily till-9pm Happy Hour, stay for the alcoholic slushies and $2 beers.
 And if you have a few too many slushies?
 There’s a burger window at the front.

 There are no gimmicks at Three Diamond Door - no wacky theme, no cheesy decor, no arcade games, and no skeeball machine.
-It’s just a nice bar with cozy leather booths, a good number of beers on draft, and some reasonable beer/shot specials.
+It’s just a cool spot with cozy leather booths, a good number of beers on draft, and some reasonable beer/shot specials.
 It’s also pretty versatile.
-Sit in the front for a standard bar feel, or head to the back room for more loungey vibes.
-On weekends it gets packed, and it’s a good place to seen and be seen by some young people who probably don’t see so well (because alcohol).
+Sit in the front for a normal-bar feel, or head to the back room for dancing.
+On weekends it gets packed, and it’s a good place for a birthday after-party.

 Yes, Duck Duck is technically in East Williamsburg.
 But we don’t really believe in East Williamsburg as a technical term.
 Now that we’ve gotten that out of the way, we can move on to telling you why, if you haven’t already been hanging at Duck Duck, you’ve been missing out.
 It’s been open since 2001 (when there was no East Williamsburg), and over the years it’s established itself as an excellent place to drink cheaply, dance freely, and make some new friends.
 They recently remodeled, and now there’s even more space for the giant 3am dance circle you and your friends always end up in.